Skip to main content

 Sociology makes for a great area of study if you want to work with people in any field because that’s exactly what sociology is – understanding people!
 People’s motivations, privileges, families, cultures, social constructs, childhood dynamics, the list goes on.
 It makes for empathetic individuals who can go on to successful careers as social workers, lawyers, health care professionals, educators, and leaders in any field across the globe.

-Sociology & Criminology at John Carroll
+Sociology & Criminology Major

 “Neither the life of the individual nor the history of society can be understood without understanding both”